Cray-HPE/docs-csm/operations/network/gateway_testing.md

 Both scripts will fetch the admin client secret, the configured user network, and the site domain from the system.
 It will use that information to generate a script that will be transferred to the UAN, executed, and removed.
 The networks that should be accessible are different on a UAN versus a Compute node.
 The script will determine the networks that should be accessible on the node based on the node type.

 The test will determine whether it should or should not be able to access the service, and it will output a `PASS` or `FAIL` for each service, as appropriate.
 At the end of the tests it will compile and output a final overall PASS/FAIL status.

-## Running gateway tests on a UAI
+## Running Gateway Tests on a UAI

 In order to test the gateways from a UAI, the `/usr/share/doc/csm/scripts/operations/gateway-test/uai-gateway-test.sh` script is used.